-Discover the engaging stories that echo within the walls of these seven historic sites throughout Fairmount Park.
+Discover the engaging stories that echo within the walls of these six historic sites throughout Fairmount Park in Philadelphia.
 Each house has its own personality and offers a glimpse into the intriguing public and private lives of prominent Philadelphians during an important time in American history --- just prior to and after the American Revolution.

 The Charms member houses are informative individually, but experienced as a whole, you can truly imagine life in the past.

 Some of our nation's most important and well-known Founding Fathers, such as Benjamin Franklin and John Adams, visited these homes and their inhabitants... and you should too!

 Experience the Charms year round – with family, friends, children, school groups and others.
 Come for a docent-led house tour – and plan to take part in events held throughout the year at various homes, including the popular Holiday Open House Tours, Concerts by Candlelight, lectures, garden festivals and more.
 While at the Charms Houses, enjoy other recreational pursuits and the greenery of Fairmount Park as well as the other cultural sites in the area.